FAQs

 We cannot take children of nursery school age in ANY of our school-aged wraparound facilities.
 The earliest children can start with us is the July before starting Primary One.

-We do offer separate wraparound pre school sites in St MacNissi’s and Braniel Primary School.
+We do offer a separate wraparound pre school site in St MacNissi’s.

 • Can my child attend Sleepy Hollow Out of School Camps without attending term time?